BCDevOps/openshift-wiki/docs/OCP/OCP4ServiceOverview.md

 ## Our products

-### OpenShift Container Platform
+### OpenShift Container Platform Hosting

-**Silver Tier** offers application and data hosting for cloud-native apps in Kamloops Data Center and is suitable for most government services (up to and including Protected B data classification)
+* **Silver Tier** offers application and data hosting for cloud-native apps in Kamloops Data Center and is suitable for most government services (up to and including Protected B data classification)

-Shared automation, security, monitoring and communications tools built into the Platform
+* Shared automation, security, monitoring and communications tools built into the Platform

 ### Support